Wind Damage

 The Bottom Line

-Wind damage is a pervasive financial risk that threatens property value and safety.
-While insurance provides a safety net, the increasing frequency of severe weather events has led to higher costs and higher deductibles for property owners.
-Understanding the fine print of your policy—specifically the distinction between "wind" and "flood" and the application of percentage deductibles—is the difference between a manageable repair bill and a financial disaster.
-Proactive mitigation is the best investment a property owner can make to reduce this risk.
+Wind damage is a pervasive and increasingly costly financial risk that threatens both the physical safety of property and the long-term equity of owners and investors.
+While insurance provides a vital safety net, the growing frequency and intensity of severe weather events has led to much higher costs and more complex, percentage-based deductibles for property owners in high-risk zones.
+Understanding the specific fine print of your policy—specifically the critical distinction between "wind-driven rain" and "rising flood water" and the application of named-storm triggers—is the difference between a manageable repair bill and a total financial disaster.
+Proactive mitigation, such as hardening the building's shell with impact-resistant features and proper roof connections, remains the single best investment a property owner can make to reduce this risk and lower their annual insurance premiums.
+Ultimately, being prepared before the storm season begins is the only way to ensure your property and your finances are truly protected.

 Related Terms